garrandall/popular-music-data/tracks/tell-me-bobby-valentino.md

 You's a sexy thing
-Ooh what's your name
+Oh what's your name
 Cause, you're the finest thing that walked in the club Your girls, they don't compare to
 You, can't help but stare at you
 Let's make a toast to the good life

-Ooh lord tell me
+Oh lord tell me
 How did you get that in those jeans?
 The way you popping in, it's killing me
 Look over here, come follow me